Police Powers: Stops and Searches

 If the police have reasonable grounds to believe that drugs have impaired your ability to drive, they can demand that you go with them to the police station for a drug evaluation.
 A specially trained police officer will do a series of physical observations and tests.
 If the evaluation is positive, the officer can demand that you provide a sample of your saliva, urine, or blood for a drug test.

-And as of October 2, 2016, depending on the results of the physical coordination tests or the drug evaluation, you might have to give up your driver’s licence to the police.
-Your licence will then be automatically suspended for a period of time.
+And, depending on the results of the physical coordination tests or the drug evaluation, you might have to give up your driver's licence to the police.
+Your licence is automatically suspended for a period of time.

 If the police want to test for alcohol or drugs